 Long Jumbo Box Braids

 To add to the party, utilize some extensions, beads, or strings for the ultimate long box braids hairstyle.
+Short braids are fun, but wait ’til you rock longer hairstyles.

 Long Medium Box Braids